- Food and Cooking»

 World Wide Names for Hibiscus Tea

-I learned about hibiscus tea through Mexico, but since then I found out it is a world wide drink with many names.
-The places it is not common is the colder climes and the U.S. and China.
+I learned about hibiscus tea through Mexico, but later found out it is a world wide drink with many names.
+The areas where it is not common is the colder climes and the U.S. and China.

 flor de Jamaica or agua de Jamaica -- Mexico